LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 This code disables the behavior until the variable is set to "false" once again.

 To disable context switching *completely*, you can add this code to Global Functions.
 To disable it *in a specific situation*, you can add the code to any interaction.
-For example, as a [best practice](conversation-builder-integrations-liveperson-agent-escalation-integrations.html#best-practices), you might want to add this as Pre-process code in an integration interaction that escalates (transfers) the conversation to a live agent, to help to ensure that the consumer is never returned to an earlier dialog due to an utterance.

 ### Create a new dialog